Generic Name: Alemtuzumab (Lemtrada) (ay lem TU zoo mab)

 - Talk with your doctor before getting any vaccines.
 Use of some vaccines with Lemtrada (alemtuzumab (lemtrada)) may either raise the chance of an infection or make the vaccine not work as well.

-- Certain kidney problems have happened with this medicine.
+- Certain kidney problems have happened with Lemtrada.
 These problems can lead to kidney failure, dialysis, or transplant, and can be life-threatening.
 Call your doctor right away if you have signs of kidney problems like unable to pass urine, change in the amount of urine passed, blood in the urine, or a big weight gain.

-- People taking Lemtrada may have a higher chance of getting an infection caused by the listeria bacteria.
+- People taking this medicine may have a higher chance of getting an infection caused by the listeria bacteria.
 These infections have happened from 3 days to 8 months after a dose.
 Some of these infections have been deadly.
 Before taking Lemtrada (alemtuzumab (lemtrada)) and during treatment, avoid foods that may be a source of listeria or make sure that the food you eat that may contain listeria is heated well.
 Foods that may be a source of listeria include deli meat; unpasteurized milk and cheese products; or undercooked meat, seafood, or chicken.
 If you have questions, talk with your doctor.

 - Hepatitis B or C testing may be done.
 A hepatitis B or C infection may get worse while taking Lemtrada (alemtuzumab (lemtrada)).